edhamma/saints/saints.rst

 defilements of mind
-   There are three basic defilements of the mind: greed, hatred-aversion, and delusion-confusion­unknowing.
+   There are three basic defilements of the mind: greed, hatred-aversion, and delusion-confusion-unknowing.
 There are innumerable individual defilements which are permutations and combinations of the basic three such as: fear, sloth, conceit, jealousy, paranoia and resentment.
 The root cause of defilements is craving, or a